ShellShoccar-jpn/kotoriotoko/README.md

 Moreover, Kotoriotoko has more the following three strong points.

-### (1) Works Anywhare
+### (1) Works Anywhere

 Kotoriotoko works on various OSs.
-Even though it doesn't use OS-specialized codes basically, it works on Windows, Mac, of course Un*x.
+Even though it doesn't use OS-specialized codes basically, it works on Windows, Mac, of course, Un*x.
 I made sure of working on the following OSs.

 * Windows 10 ([version 1607](https://blogs.windows.com/windowsexperience/2016/08/02/how-to-get-the-windows-10-anniversary-update/#4gLdGvDumEFzl82c.97) and over, Windows Subsystem for Linux, which is available on developer mode)
 * Cygwin and gnupack